ColinKennedy/rez_developer_packages/rez_docbot/README.rst

  - Imagine someone has a mono-Rez package, as a repository.
 And they want to publish documentation to their gh-pages

-- Allow publish patterns which use regex
-  - Add a "semver" regex pattern people can use
 - Go through the configuration.
 Make sure I'm not being too permissive about the text users may write
 - Add a "create repository" callback.
 So users can insert their own requirements
 - Need a unittest when the authenticated user doesn't have permissions to push / create repository etc as another user (ColinKennedy repo mismatch)